 Key takeaways:

-Previously, hormone replacement therapy was thought to be risky, which deterred people from using it for menopause symptoms.
+In the recent past, hormone replacement therapy (HRT) was thought to be risky, which deterred people from using it for menopause symptoms.

 Healthcare professionals recommend tailoring your treatment to your age, symptoms, and health concerns.